stephan-nylinder/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 >> ### Potential benefits of a File Naming Convention
 >> - Easier to process - All team members won’t have to over think the file naming process
 >> - Easier to facilitate access, retrieval and storage of files
->> - Easier to browse through files saving time and effort
+>> - Easier to browse through files, saving time and effort
 >> - Harder to lose!
 >> - Having logical and known naming conventions in place can also help you with version control (See Version Control for more information).
 >> - Check for obsolete or duplicate records